opentensor/developer-docs/docs/migration_guide.md

 ---
 # Bittensor 9.0 Migration Guide

 This page notes breaking changes for the Bittensor Python SDK `v9.0`.
-This version supports Dynamic TAO, a major evolution of the Bittensor network's tokenomic architecture, so using it implies understanding the implications of this change.
+This version supports Dynamic TAO, a major evolution of the Bittensor network's tokenomic architecture.

 See [Dynamic TAO: What to expect](../dynamic-tao).